 Note: Confidential statements are filed with the Clerk of District Court and may only be inspected by the parties and their attorneys, the Wyoming IV-D Child Support program, and other persons if permitted by court order.

-If an attorney represents a case party, the District CSE Office will follow certain guidelines regarding release of information and communication with the party or attorney.
+If an attorney represents a case party, the District CSP Office will follow certain guidelines regarding release of information and communication with the party or attorney.
 See 3.6 Confidentiality and Safeguarding Information – Release of Information and Appendix 13.B – Communication with Persons Represented by Counsel.

 DFS Protective and Juvenile Services Manual 6.2 Child Support for Child in Out-of-Home Care